 So I put my head down in the final year, knowing that all I had to do was get those passing grades so I could move somewhere to learn to be an artist.

 Fast forward a few years to somewhat more modern times when I landed an editorial job with a magazine.
 This allowed me to express my creativity in the writing realm but, fortuitously, it allowed me to hang out with an extremely talented art department.
 Because the staff was close and friendly, I began, at last, to pick up some skills.

 Next, I learned to do layout -- a 24-page tabloid designed on one of the first Macintosh computers.
 From there, I graduated to another magazine to both layout and write.

 Don’t get the wrong impression.

 While I still lamented my lack of good technical skills in art, I enjoyed most of the life that got in the way.

-One of the best things that happened along this journey was my constant exposure to a computer.
-That’s where I eventually discovered print on demand, a setup that allows registered users to upload their artwork to a website where others can purchase that work on wearable art and/or useable decor.
-(Besides t-shirts, most of my designs are available on a variety of products.)
+One of the best things that happened along this journey was my introduction and semi-mastery of the computer.
+That’s where I eventually discovered print on demand, a setup that allows registered users to upload their artwork to a website where others can purchase that work on wearable.

 Now, in my retirement years, I design on several platforms.
 But, I’ve found Redbubble to be my favorite, which is why all the stuff you see on these pages can be found there.
 While I’m showcasing t-shirts on this site, my designs can be produced on a variety of products including throw pillows, stickers, sweatshirts, clocks, notebooks, tote bags, mugs, duvets, shower curtains, rugs, and a bunch of other items ... and Redbubble constantly adds products.